-We consider a simple database that maintains information about $points\of\interest$ . $Points\of\interest$ may for example be museums, monuments, archaeological places or zoos.
+We consider a simple database that maintains information about points\of\interest.
+The points\of\interest may be for example museums, monuments, archaeological places or zoos.
 The database schema consists of a single database relation: Points\of\Interest(pid, name, type, location, open-air, hours\of\operation, admission\cost).
 We consider three context parameters as relevant: location, temperature and accompanying\people.
 Users have preferences about points\of\interest that have specific attribute values.
-Such preferences are expressed by providing a numeric score between 0 and 1.
-For instance, the interest score of a preference that is related to the type of the visiting place depends on the accompanying\people that might be friends, family, or alone.
-For example, a zoo may be a better place to visit than a brewery in the context of family.
+Such preferences are expressed by providing a numeric score between 0 and 1 depending on the values of the context parameters.